 Yellowstone accommodation is scarce, expensive, and usually fully booked months in advance.
 If you are traveling in summer, you have to book your Yellowstone hotel over a year upfront.

-That being said, there are also some alternatives, small towns just outside of Yellowstone, where you’ll find a better price/ quality ratio.
-If Yellowstone accommodation is fully booked or is above your budget (or if you need to be able to use Wi-Fi during your trip), check accommodations in West Yellowstone or Gardiner.
+That being said, there are also some alternatives, small towns just outside of Yellowstone, where you’ll find more availability and a better price/ quality ratio.

 For more information, please check our Yellowstone accommodation guide: